Tuxedo (Lead song): Music videos

-The music video for "Tuxedo" was heavily inspired by the fashion of the 1950's with Shinya, Keita and Akira donning tweed trousers and their hairstyles mimicking those most synonymous with the decade.
+The music video for "Tuxedo" was heavily inspired by the fashion of the 1950s with Shinya, Keita and Akira donning tweed trousers and their hairstyles mimicking those most synonymous with the decade.
 Keita's hair styled in that of a long pompadour, similar to rock and roll icon's Elvis Presley.
-The set for the music video takes place in a diner, with various 1950's memorabilia and designs scattered throughout the background.
+The set for the music video takes place in a diner, with various 1950s memorabilia and designs scattered throughout the background.

 Throughout the video, the trio perform several dances that were popular during the time, including the jive, hand jive and the jitterbug.
 Other scenes include the group in front of a 1954 Buick Skylark, which was one of the more popular cars at the time.

 The video was uploaded to Pony Canyon's official YouTube to aid the single's promotion.

 On September 22, the music video for "Kangoku Rokku" premiered on YouTube.
 It was primarily a dance number with the members donning black and white-striped shirts to resemble the outfits and designs from Elvis' 1957 song "Jailhouse Rock".